-However, a row-centric setup is ineffective for many analytical use-cases.
-In analytics, we’re rarely interested in specific rows but in the aggregates of all (or most rows).
+However, a row-centric setup is ineffective for many analytical use-cases because in analytics, we’re rarely interested in specific rows but in the aggregates of all (or most rows).
 For example, computing the average age of all of our users, grouped by location.
 Performing these queries on classic row-oriented databases requires them to read through the entire database, along with all unused columns, to produce the results.

 This massive inefficiency is addressed with the advent of columnar databases.
 Columnar databases store data by column instead of by row.
 As a result, all values of the same column can be stored sequentially on disk.
-This structure significantly speeds up analytical queries by only reading the columns involved in the query, resulting in accelerated disk access and CPU cache.
+A columnar structure significantly speeds up analytical queries by only reading the columns involved in the query, resulting in accelerated disk access and CPU cache.

 Both Amazon Redshift and Google BigQuery (along with a few others) benefit from a columnar storage structure, making them ideal for analytical use-cases.
 In addition, they’re designed to be massively parallel where every query is distributed across multiple servers to accelerate query execution.

-In an analytical context performance has a direct effect on the productivity of your team: running a query for hours means days of iterations between business question (think compilation time of the past).
-We needed to select a technology that would scale well not only in terms of data volume but just as importantly, in quantity and complexity of the queries and analysts on our team.
+In an analytical context, performance has a direct effect on the productivity of your team: running a query for hours means days of iterations between business question (think compilation time of the past).
+We wanted technology that would scale well not only in terms of data volume but just as importantly, in quantity and complexity of the queries and analysts on our team.

-There is a pittance of published benchmarks comparing Redshift and BigQuery performance, and there are none that we could find that ran a real world comparison with Redshift configured with correct sortkeys and distkeys.
+As mentioned earlier, there are a pittance of published benchmarks comparing BigQuery and Amazon Redshift performance, and there are none that we could find that ran a real world comparison with Redshift configured with correct sortkeys and distkeys.

 |Load from AWS||460GB||484||438 + 7820|

-The first step was to load the data to both Redshift and BigQuery, and as you can see in the table above, BigQuery’s load operation performs slightly better.
-The only caveat being that if the data is generated in AWS (that’s where we run our production infrastructure), the time required to transfer the data to Google Cloud Storage came out to an additional 7820 seconds (roughly 2 hours) using Google’s transfer service.
+The first step was to load the data to both Redshift and BigQuery, and as you can see in the table above, BigQuery’s load operation performed slightly better.
+The only caveat being that if the data is generated in AWS (where we run our production infrastructure), the time required to transfer the data to Google Cloud Storage came out to an additional 7820 seconds (roughly 2 hours) using Google’s transfer service.

-This approach affords considerable flexibility in fine-tune performance to business needs, especially when we consider distributing data across different clusters/types.
-For example: we store frequently-accessed critical data on DC1 SSD which gives us just over a 10x performance boost, while everything else is kept on slower/cheaper instance types.
-BigQuery has no hardware configuration to describe.
+This approach affords considerable flexibility in fine-tune performance to business needs, especially when we considered distributing data across different clusters/types.
+For example: storing frequently-accessed critical data on DC1 SSD would give us just over a 10x performance boost, while everything else was kept on slower/cheaper instance types.
+BigQuery had no hardware configuration to describe.

 For queries, we took a different approach from the mentioned benchmark; instead of using vanilla Redshift, un-optimized or configured in any way, we applied some best-practice optimizations, like compressing tables and setting sort and distribution keys.
 Previous comparisons measured Redshift’s worst case performance while we needed to evaluate a more realistic use-case, one where engineers fine-tune their databases.
 That said, we didn’t go to the extreme.
-This setup is far from perfectly optimized, but it presents a more balanced and realistic comparison between the two databases.
+This setup was far from perfectly optimized, but presented a more balanced and realistic comparison between the two databases.

 To work around that, with each execution we made a tiny parameterized change to the query (like changing the variable X from 1000 to 1000.01, see below) in order to invalidate the cache.
-The same approach was used in Redshift, however Redshift caches data, not queries, which gives it an edge at handling similar queries with modified parameters, while under performing at repetitive identical queries.
+The same approach was used in Redshift, however Redshift cached data, not queries, which gave it an edge at handling similar queries with modified parameters, while underperforming at repetitive identical queries.

-The first query measures normal scan speed.
-It has three variations where X = 1000 (small), 100 (medium) and 10 (large):
+The first query measured normal scan speed.
+It had three variations where X = 1000 (small), 100 (medium) and 10 (large):

-Note that BigQuery doesn’t allow output results to exceed 128MB.
+Note that BigQuery didn't allow output results to exceed 128MB.
 While that’s definitely a lot, we found it to be insufficient for use cases such as utilizing Spark SQL for deep data mining.
 Instead, we had to save the results of the medium and large variants to a destination table.
 Obviously, in order to compare apples-to-apples, we applied the same approach in Redshift although it has no such limitation.

-The third and final query measures join speed.
-It has three variations where X = 1980-04-01 (small), 1983-01-01 (medium) and 2010-01-01 (large):
+The third and final query measured join speed.
+It had three variations where X = 1980-04-01 (small), 1983-01-01 (medium) and 2010-01-01 (large):

-Because BigQuery doesn’t provide any indexes, and many analytical queries cover entire database, we can assume that each query will need to scan a big chunk of the data.
+Because BigQuery doesn’t provide any indexes, and many analytical queries cover the entire database, we can assume that each query will need to scan a big chunk of the data.
 Say you have 1TB spread evenly across 50 columns (in several tables).
 A query that scans through 5 of these columns will process 100GB at a cost of $0.5.
 This means, that per GB you’ll pay an additional $0.005 per query.
 If you have 12 such queries per month it will actually cost you $0.08 (0.02 + 0.005 * 12).
 Which is the same as Redshift.
 Beyond that, BigQuery costs more.